 On today’s episode of the Wiser Wealth Management Roundtable podcast, the team speaks with Tom Townsend of Townsend Realty Group.
-The team discuss the real estate trends in metro Atlanta and other topics like investment property strategies, purchasing a second home and what to look for when choosing a realtor.
+The team discusses the real estate trends in metro Atlanta and other topics like investment property strategies, purchasing a second home, and what to look for when choosing a realtor.

 The local real estate market in metro Atlanta has been very strong recently due to high demand and low inventory, along with low mortgage interest rates.

 Location is very important in residential real estate.
 Northwest Atlanta (Cobb and Cherokee counties) are high-growth areas, with homes priced $350K and below being in high demand.
 In the market today, as long as the home is priced right and the condition is good, you have a hot property.
 With residential properties, if something is not selling, it is usually due to the condition of the home or it is not priced correctly.
 Tom finds that one question sellers often ask him is if they need to update or renovate a home in order to sell it.
 Tom says renovating allows you to attract a larger pool of buyers.
 The less you have done on your home, the smaller the buyer pool.
 Homes priced in the $650k-$1.5M range, are much more likely to sell in the Vinings/Smyrna area and would be a tougher sell in north Cherokee County.

 With more people working from home, buyers are wanting additional space for a home office.
 If there are two working adults in the home, they need two office spaces.
 We have also started to see more multi-generational families living together.
 These buyers are looking for homes with separate rooms instead of open living spaces.
 Baby Boomers are retiring and downsizing or rightsizing their homes.
 They are looking for one-story homes with masters on the main.
 For Millennials, some have been hit hard by the economy and are unemployed, so many are putting home buying on hold.
 Interest rates are a major play in real estate right now and experts are saying that low rates are probably here to stay.